lucametehau/CloverEngine/README.md

 Clover is a chess engine, written in C++, inspired by my favorite plant.
 Since the 2020 lockdown, I got bored and decided to combine the 2 things I love the most: chess and programing, into making a program that can beat me.

+# Features

+Clover now has a page with all the features: https://www.chessprogramming.org/Clover .

 # Fathom

 Currently, Clover supports Endgame Tablebases, thanks to [Fathom](https://github.com/jdart1/Fathom).